-With the help of a patient navigator, you are:
+With the help of a navigator, patients are:

 - Guided through the treatment process